 Why a mini-muffin tin?
 Well, it helps the meatballs hold their shape!
 And it keeps them from rolling all over the place too.
 If you don’t have a mini-muffin tin, don’t worry–a regular muffin tin will do just fine.
 Since this recipe makes 12 meatballs, you might want to double it if you have a meatball lovin’ household.
 (And if it’s just you lovin’ meatballs, you can still double the recipe and freeze the leftovers–yes, these freeze well!)

 With the broccoli and Parmesan, these meatballs are an obvious addition to pasta, but we used some of ours to make meatball subs.
 I put them on a sub roll and topped them with chunky marinara sauce, some shredded cheese, and chopped basil.
-Total comfort food.
+Broccoli parmesan meatballs are total comfort food.

 This post was originally published June 3, 2013